marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

     Connected!
     resplen:  65556

-As expected, the HB response message contains 65536 bytes of payload, 16 bytes of padding and 4 bytes of header, 65556 in total.
+As expected, the heartbeat response message contains 65536 bytes of payload, 16 bytes of padding and 4 bytes of header, 65556 in total.

 Scanning leaked memory